 But it still handles requests using multiple threads.

-This means problems with handling requests arises when traffic increases.
+This means problems with handling requests arise when traffic increases.

 This eliminates the need to create a new thread or process per connection as Apache does.
 This allows Nginx to serve double the amount of requests that Apache serves.